SweetSamanthaVR/vrc-world-tracker-twitch/README.md

 ## Monitoring Logs

-The application will automatically monitor VRChat logs for updates, extracting world information whenever you enter a new world in VRChat.
+Typically, fetching world information from the VRChat API is the go-to method.
+However, due to the limitation of the VRChat API allowing only one request every 60 seconds, real-time updates are not possible.
+To provide a more immediate experience, this application monitors the VRChat logs on your computer for updates, extracting world information whenever you enter a new world in VRChat in real time.

 ## License